JoeyBF/SeqSee/README.md

 - `path-data-polyfill` 1.0.9 to handle curved edges.
 - The "Computer Modern" font for the axis labels.

-For demonstration purposes, the script `convert_all` takes every CSV file in `csv/`, converts them to JSON using `jsonmaker`, and then converts each JSON file in `json/` into an HTML file using `SeqSee`.
+For demonstration purposes, the script `seqsee-convert-all` takes every CSV file in `csv/`, converts them to JSON using `seqsee-jsonmaker`, and then converts each JSON file in `json/` into an HTML file using `seqsee`.

 ## Collections